iminoalt/windows-dui-docs/README.md

 **DrawOutlines**

-`true/false` - Draws colored outlines on your animation for debugging purposes.
+`true/false` - Draws colored outlines on the animation for debugging purposes.

 - Contributed by iminonet